Sovereign-Labs/sovereign-sdk/examples/demo-rollup/README.md

 $ ./target/debug/sov-cli make-blob ./examples/demo-stf/src/sov-cli/test_data/create_token.dat > ./examples/demo-stf/src/sov-cli/test_data/celestia_blob
 ```

-5. To submit the blob, we'll start the DA layer instance and the rollup from scratch since the test transaction we submitted (as part of the sanity check) has the same nonce, token fields etc.:
+5. To submit the blob, let's start the DA layer instance and the rollup from scratch (since the test transaction we submitted as part of the sanity check has the same nonce, and would cause an error as a result) :
 ```
 $ cd examples/demo-rollup
 $ make clean
 $ make start
 ```
-6. Start the demo-rollup:
+6. Again, start the demo-rollup in a different tab:
 ```
-$ cd examples/demo-rollup
-$ cargo run
+$ cargo +nightly run
 ```
 7. Submit the transaction:
 ```
-$ cd examples/demo-rollup
 $ SERIALIZED_BLOB_PATH=../demo-stf/src/sov-cli/test_data/celestia_blob make submit-txn
 ```
 Here the `make submit-txn` command locates the container the Celestia instance is running, and runs the Celestia-specific command to submit the transaction.